 What is H.pylori Infection?

-Helicobacter pylori (or H. pylori) is a type of bacteria found in the stomach.
+Helicobacter pylori (or H. pylori) is a type of bacteria found in the acidic environment of the stomach.
 The bacteria thrive in an acidic environment, making the stomach a perfect habitat for growth.
 These bacteria can enter the body through food, water, utensils, and contact with saliva or body fluids from infected people.

-H.pylori infection can cause sores (ulcers) in the stomach lining leading to dull pain in the belly.
+H.pylori infection can cause inflammation and ulcers in the stomach lining leading to dull pain in the belly.
 In severe cases, H. pylori infections may lead to stomach cancer.

 If you suspect that you may have an H. pylori infection, seek medical advice from our doctor, who may conduct a gastroscopy to investigate the cause of your discomfort.
 Alternatively, consider arranging for a urea breath test.
 The test may help identify signs of H. pylori infection and offer early treatment for your infection.

 What causes h.pylori infections?